 1. Buy The Right Infant Stroller

 This is easily the most critical equipment that enables the Heartland household to go car-free.
 Heartland Boy needed an infant stroller which could double up as a car seat, was compact and portable.
 After extensive rounds of research online, reading reviews and trying them out at baby fairs, he found that the Doona Car Seat & Stroller fit the bill perfectly.
-The Doona Car Seat & Stroller is a fully integrated travel system that transforms from car seat to stroller in seconds as shown in this video.
+(Heartland Boy recommends you wait for a sale to get it from the Jarrons& Co on Lazada, which was what he did for Olympia’s Doona Liki Trike) The Doona Car Seat & Stroller is a fully integrated travel system that transforms from car seat to stroller in seconds as shown in this video.

 Parents would empathise that our hands are often full from carrying multiple items.
 Therefore, the ability to collapse, fold and transport the stroller can turn out to be a life-saver.
 Often times, Heartland Boy would transform the Doona Stroller into its car-seat form and carry it like a basket to move easily over staircases and uneven footpaths.
 While the Doona Stroller is definitely not the most affordable option in the market, Heartland Boy felt that its versatility more than justify the premium price tag that comes with it.